trade-tariff/ott-prototype/app/data/roo/uk/articles/australia/originating_import.md

+Except as otherwise provided in this Origin Reference Document, a good shall be regarded as originating if it is:

+(a) **wholly obtained** or produced in the territory of one or both of the Parties, as established in Article 3 (Wholly Obtained or Produced Goods);

-For the purposes of the **United Kingdom-Canada Agreement**, a product is originating in the Party where the last production took place if, in the territory of a Party or in the territory of both of the Parties, the product:
+(b) produced entirely in the territory of one or both of the Parties, **exclusively from originating materials**; or

-- has been **wholly obtained**;
-- has been produced exclusively from **originating materials**; *or*
-- has undergone **sufficient production**.
+(c) produced entirely in the territory of one or both of the Parties **using non-originating materials**, provided the good satisfies all applicable requirements of Annex II (Product-Specific Rules),

+in each case, provided the good satisfies all other applicable requirements of this Origin Reference Document.

+{{ Article 2 }}